monsoonmaelstrom/book2/book2.md

 “Hah!”
 I snort as I observe the look Lewis gives her.
 “Well, he certainly won’t be teaching *you* to read the charts.
 Also, if you think it’s not his ship, you haven’t been paying attention.”

-“It’s not my ship,” Lewis says.
+“It’s not my ship,” Lewis agrees.

 “Please.
 This isn’t your ship the same way these aren’t my people,” I tell him flatly.